Reading Time: 7 minutes 30 seconds

 Supply two fatty acids the body can't manufacture (linoleic acid and linolenic acid)

-When trying to add fat to your diet to keep up with the demands of endurance training, focus your fat intake on the following healthy fats:
+When adding fat to your diet to keep up with the demands of endurance training, focus your fat intake on healthy fats (1).
+This includes:

 Fatty fish - salmon, mackerel, or tuna